HariSekhon/Knowledge-Base/travel.md

 After my experience in Turkey and this I have started to dislike how taxi drivers are taking tourists for mugs.

-I ended up taking the Number 30 bus to the centre instead which was easy (again cash only).
+I ended up taking the Number 30 bus to the centre instead which was easy (again cash only, thanks to a good samaritan because I made the mistake of not withdrawing cash before leaving the airport).
+Some of these less developed countries like Moldova and Morocco demand cash usage (probably to evade taxes).

 ### Latvia